Asthma: Using an Asthma Action Plan

 Develop your plan

-- Work with your doctor to make an asthma action plan (What is a PDF document?) for you or your child.
+- Work with your doctor to make an asthma action plan for you or your child.
 An action plan is based on zones that are defined by your symptoms, your peak flow, or both.
 There are three zones: green, yellow, and red.
 Your action plan tells you what to do when you are in each zone.

 - Let your doctor know what you want regarding asthma care.
 For example, if you are not sure how to use your inhalers, tell your doctor.